'Absolute crisis': Alarm in NSW over rising Covid death rates, hospitals' ability to cope

-Record high Covid deaths and thousands of hospitalisations are raising alarm about the ability of NSW hospitals to cope with the current scale of the pandemic.
+Record high Covid deaths and thousands of hospitalisations are raising alarm about the ability of New South Wales hospitals to cope with the current scale of the pandemic.

-Shadow health minister Ryan Park told Sydney radio station 2GB on Monday the health system was "in absolute crisis and at breaking point".
+Australia's shadow health minister, Ryan Park, told Sydney radio station 2GB on Monday the health system was "in absolute crisis and at breaking point".

 "We cannot simply have a health system that goes on like this, because there is too much strain on our health workers," Park said.

 Sunday was the deadliest day for NSW during the pandemic, with 52 deaths.
-Of those, 31 were aged care residents.
+Of those, 31 were aged-care residents.

 Long wait times for elective surgery due to limited hospital resources were another concern, Park said.

-"We've always known as we open up society that there'll be an increase in hospitalisations and (intensive care unit admissions)," he said.
+"We've always known as we open up society that there'll be an increase in hospitalisations and [intensive care unit admissions]," he said.

-"The reality is, we can't eliminate the virus … that is not this government's strategy.
+"The reality is, we can't eliminate the virus … that is not this Government's strategy.
 That is not the national strategy."

 Earlier in the day, health officials said they would investigate why almost 2000 positive PCR test results were left out of the daily Covid reporting for weeks after they were processed.